 As you get better at noticing what’s around you, you will quickly know which drivers to avoid.
-That man who is talking on his cell phone while driving or the woman who is distracted by the conversation she is having with her friend sitting next to her are probably best avoided.
+That man who is talking on his cell phone while driving or the woman who is distracted by the conversation she is having with her friend sitting next to her is probably best avoided.

 You will also notice exit and entrance ramps, people pulling out of parking lots and parking spaces and even emergency vehicles that will need to get around you.

 By practicing awareness you will be amazed at how skilled you become at maneuvering your way through traffic with ease.

 Don’t Drive When You’re Tired, Ill Or Have Had Too Much To Drink

 The reasons for this advice should be obvious.
 If you aren’t at your best, your ability to drive won’t be at its best either.

 Many crashes are caused by drivers who were too tired to be alert and aware while driving.
 If you’re tired, get a ride, take a nap before you drive or take public transportation to where you need to be.

 If you’re not feeling well, you should probably be home resting for more reasons than just the fact that it will be less safe to drive.
 The dangers of driving while intoxicated are obvious.

 If you’re not in your right mind, you’re driving will not be right either.